8lliotzhang/video-worsifier/README.md

 <h1>Worsifier!</h1>
-making videos MORE NOSTALGIC by removing sound and making it look cool with ASCII art.
+We're making videos MORE NOSTALGIC by removing sound and making it look cool with ASCII art.
-Not copyright infringment cuz we're not making money or anything.
+It's not copyright infringment cuz we're not making money or anything.

 <h3>Using The Worsifier</h3>
 If for whatever reason you want to use this, make sure you follow some steps: